ariessetiyawan/DISPLAY_TIME_NTP_CLIENT/README.md

 # DISPLAY_TIME_NTP_CLIENT
-How to display the time based on the NTP server on the screen
+How to display the time based on the NTP server on the screen.
+This project also displays a splash screen from the gif file which is displayed for the first time before the active time on the screen.

 #Devices
 1. GC9A01